EnginMd/question-answer-service-api/README.md

 - **Comment**: Stores comments written under posts.

 - **RefreshToken**: Stores refresh tokens associated with users.

+The database connection settings and token expiration parameters are configured in the application.properties file.

 ### Request/Response Examples for Some Endpoints